 Data completeness measures how often FNOLs, submissions, and policy files arrive with all required fields filled.
 Incomplete data forces adjusters and underwriters to chase missing details, which slows everything down.

 First-time accuracy and rework rate show how often teams must revisit files to fix errors or fill in gaps.
 High rework usually signals unclear rules, outdated systems, or insufficient training.
+VCA’s claims software training program addresses both the system knowledge and the workflow discipline that reduce rework over time.

 Queue length and aging tracks how long work sits before someone picks it up.
 Long queues often produce long cycle times, missed deadlines, and inconsistent service.
+For self-insured entities and captive insurers managing claims with lean teams, queue visibility is especially important for managing capacity.

 Insurance Marketing KPIs: Lead Quality and Long-Term Value